Phonon-mediated superconductivity in doped monolayer materials

-The two-dimensional material hexagonal boron nitride (h-BN) was discovered \cite{Novoselov2005} shortly after graphene \cite{Novoselov2004} using the same micromechanical cleavage technique to exfoliate monolayers from the stacks of weakly interacting layers also known as van der Waals materials.
+The two-dimensional material hexagonal boron nitride (h-BN) was discovered shortly \cite{Novoselov2005} after graphene \cite{Novoselov2004} using the same micromechanical cleavage technique to exfoliate monolayers from the stacks of weakly interacting layers also known as van der Waals materials.
 In many respects, the two are very similar~\cite{Mishra2018}.
 They have the same lattice structure and a similar lattice constant, which makes h-BN a good substrate for graphene \cite{Dean2010, Wang2017} and suitable for graphene heterostructure engineering~\cite{Yankowitz2019}.
 Like graphene, it also has strong chemical bonding, and a comparable phonon Debye frequency~\cite{Wirtz2003}.
 Unlike graphene, however, boron nitride has two different ions, boron and nitrogen, on the two honeycomb sublattices.
 This has dramatic consequences for the electronic band structure, since the Dirac cone in graphene is protected by time reversal and inversion symmetry.
 Breaking of the latter symmetry therefore renders hexagonal boron nitride a large gap insulator~\cite{Robertson1984}.

-The possibility of superconductivity in doped hexagonal boron nitride is a lot less studied than in doped graphene, but a recent density functional theory study~\cite{Shimada2017} suggests that decorated h-BN may become superconducting with a transition temperature of up to 25~K. Although the dopant phonon modes are again responsible for this relatively large transition temperature, this also hints at possibilities for superconductivity mediated by intrinsic in-plane phonon modes.
+The possibility of superconductivity in doped hexagonal boron nitride is a lot less studied than in doped graphene, but a recent density functional theory study~\cite{Shimada2017} suggests that decorated h-BN may become superconducting with a transition temperature of up to \(\SI{25}{\kelvin}\).
+Although the dopant phonon modes are again responsible for this relatively large transition temperature, this also hints at possibilities for superconductivity mediated by intrinsic in-plane phonon modes.
 Furthermore, and very different from graphene, the parabolic nature of the electron band close to the valence band maximum gives a direct onset of a large density of states even at small charge doping.
 Motivated by this, we use the same methodology as in the graphene case to calculate the dimensionless electron-phonon coupling strength \(\lambda\) for hexagonal boron nitride.
-Somewhat counter-intuitively, however, our results show that the electron-phonon coupling strength at very small charge doping is smaller for boron nitride than for graphene precisely because of this large density of states.
-At somewhat larger charge doping, the electron-phonon coupling strengths are similar.
+Due to suppression of the electron-phonon coupling matrix element due to the small Fermi surface, however, this effect cannot be capitalized on, and we find that h-BN has an electron-phonon coupling strength similar to graphene.